 Immediately after pregnancy, the abdomen is still distended.
 This can cause abdominal muscle distortion that makes cosmetic surgery not work so well.
 It is very difficult for the surgeon to see how much skin and muscle tightening needs to be done, leading to a poor cosmetic result.
 Many women are also interested in a tummy tuck with liposuction, only adding to the potential risk of complications.

 Experts recommend that patients should reach a stable weight before getting a tummy tuck.
 It comes as no surprise that many women gain weight during pregnancy.
-Giving your body a chance to recuperate after giving birth ensures you will get the best tummy tuck results possible.
+Giving your body a chance to recuperate after giving birth is necessary before a tummy tuck.

-When it comes to perfecting your body, a rush job is not what the doctor ordered.
-A c-tuck is likely to disappoint you, whereas waiting a bit longer to get a tummy tuck leads to higher patient satisfaction.
-It is best to wait at least a few months after giving birth to get abdominoplasty.
+When it comes to reshaping your body, a rush job is not what the doctor ordered.
+A c-tuck is likely to disappoint you.

 Not only does that give you time to reach a stable weight, it also allows the skin and muscle to retract as much as possible so the cosmetic surgeon can see how much tightening and skin removal is truly needed.